These 12 Unique Features will Make you Fall in Love with Brick Architecture

 Bricks – often known as solid clay blocks, are given utmost prominence in the assembly of structures.
 They are the most versatile materials applied to any building design.
-This article explores the unique features and patterns of brick architecture.
+This article explores the unique features and patterns that make you fall in love with brick architecture.

 From ancient times in the 1st century, Romans used bricks to construct nearly every type of building.
 Since then, prominent architects have adopted their proportions and techniques, and they used extensively the bricks for the residential building in their designs.
 They have articulated the brick facades with distinct patterns, bonds, and other features to enhance the aesthetics.

 Before Modern Architecture, even utilitarian buildings, including residential and commercial buildings, featured ornate elements on the facades.
 But later, in the post-modern period, the structures with smooth surfaces, such as glass curtain walls, continue to rule the construction industry.
 While in recent trends, there is an increased interest in the age-old material: brick, which has a unique texture with a rustic look.

 Why Brick is Compatible with Facades?